-An efficient ways to seek pollinator plants at FBTS is through the thick green menu band at the top of each web page, which includes the category button Hummingbird Plants.
+An efficient ways to seek pollinator plants at FBTS is through the menu at the top of our homepage, which includes the category button Hummingbird Plants.

 One of the most popular plants we sell that is grown widely both as an annual and perennial is the purple-flowered Friendship Sage (S. 'Amistad') discovered in Argentina by Professor Rolando Uria.

 Friendship Sage looks a bit like the Anise-Scented Sages (S. guaranitica spp.), but blooms in spring as well as summer and fall.

 Spring-blooming Salvia companions that are hummingbird magnets include many of our Cupheas, which are lush, middle-height perennials that are heavily flowered with barrel-shaped blooms.